 Note 2: Some Networks for legal reasons don't advertise "1 month" contracts and instead refer to "30 day" contracts.
 Any brand-friendly contract length descriptions can be found in the tariff_details_json field under tariff_term_friendly.

 See search_price earlier in this document.
 Far more detailed pricing information is available in deal_cost_json.

-This is the deal's total monthly cost.
+This is the deal's total monthly pre-discounted cost.
 Note that in some cases, the phone and contract are sold separately, with a finance agreement covering the device's monthly cost, and a separate contract governing the services provided by the Network.
 Details of these 'split' monthly pricing deals (of which O2's Refresh tariffs are one example) can be found in the more detailed deal_cost_json field.
 In all cases, even where the monthly cost is split, this (month_cost) field will represent the sum of the device and contract monthly costs.